 “What about snacks?”, I asked, “ Cookies?
 Chips?
 Chocolate?”

 I scratched my head at the newsflash that chocolate existed ‘in the raw’.
 As did tortilla chips.
 And cookies.
 And even a kind of bread.
 There is an irony in that, the week I met Alisa, I was in the process of reading a book subtitled, “How Cooking Made Us Human” – and then here I was talking to someone who didn’t cook at all.
 Who didn’t believe you needed to cook.
 What did that make her?

 As I embraced raw living myself, it dawned on me that one of the most daunting things about going raw for most people is the whole perceived do-it-yourself aspect of it.
+We don’t really like doing things ourselves.
 It’s a little different now; you can actually go into some stores and find pre-packaged kale chips, flax crackers, raw chocolate and other varied snacks –but at that time the pickin’s were so slim it was barely worth considering.
 This meant that if your cravings strayed further than simple fruits, vegetables or raw nuts, you had to make it yourself.
 There was no grabbing something and sticking it in the microwave .Heating things to temperatures of no higher than 118 degrees Fahrenheit takes attention and consideration – or a dehydrator; it takes time.
 It’s ironic that what seems like it should be the simplest diet of all should often seems so complicated.
 Honestly, its not.
 It’s completely basic.
-We’ve just ;civilized’ ourselves right out of our connection with the simple sustenance that comes straight from the earth.
+We’ve just ‘civilized’ ourselves right out of our connection with the all the most simple foods that come straight from the earth.
 Believe it or not, there are kids out there who don’t even know that peaches grow on trees; they think it all comes from the grocery store.

 And tomorrow?
 Tomorrow is another day.